jakenguyen0118/mongoose-lab/README.md

 - [ ] Update a restaurant (any and/or all fields BESIDES items)
 - [ ] Delete a restaurant

-For this lab, we can test these methods by invoking them in the controllers file.
+For this lab, you can test these function by invoking them in the controllers file to confirm them work.

 When thinking about how to write these functions, consider the arguments you want to pass to each function.
-For example, you might only need the `restaurantName` for the "Find" method, but to "Update" you might also need another argument that has the new data you want to update...
+For example, you might only need the `restaurantName` for the "Find" method, but to "Update" you might also need another argument that has the new data you want to update.

 ### Bonus - Add Express

-> You will know how to do this after the Express + Mongoose lesson.
-Feel free,
-> however, to give this a shot!

 Turn YUM into an Express API with routes that return data based on a url.
+This means creating a `server.js` file and setting up express.

 | **URL** | **HTTP Verb** | Action |
 |------------|-------------|-------------|